MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-faqs.md

 Answer: Under the setting "Migration of web parts and pages", select "Don’t migrate to skip webpart migration" in incremental migration.
 Learn more: **[SharePoint Migration Tool Settings](/sharepointmigration/spmt-settings#sharepoint)**.

 **Question**: Why do I see deletion entries in the audit log by the system account after completing migration?</br>
-Answer: This is an expected behavior during migration.
+Answer: This behavior is expected during migration.
 When you migrate files to SharePoint Online using the SharePoint Migration Tool (SPMT), the tool checks if the source files are newer than the destination files.
-If the source files are newer, the destination files will be deleted by the system account, and the deletion will be logged in the audit log.
-This is why you may see deletion entries in the audit log after completing migration.
+If the source files are newer, the system account will delete the destination files and log the deletion in the audit log.
+Deletion entries in the audit log after migration are due to this behavior.

-**Question**: What features are not supported by SPMT for SharePoint on-premises Server migrations?</br>
+**Question**: which features does SPMT not support for SharePoint on-premises Server migrations?</br>
 Answer: See items listed in table.

 |Not supported|Description|